 After flowering subsides in mid-spring, grapefruits develop from the swollen flower ovaries into large grape-like clusters on branch ends.
 For best fruit and flavor development, grapefruits need a hot summer.
 Fruits take between seven and 18 months to properly ripen on the tree.
 Temperature is the primary consideration in determining the amount of time needed before fruits are ripen enough to pick and eat.

+Florida grapefruit season is not the same as grapefruit season in Southern California.
 In regions with long, hot summers such as southern California and the low deserts of Arizona, some varieties of grapefruit trees may be harvested in early to late autumn.
 Elsewhere, such as in Florida, gardeners hold off harvesting until the winter since exposure to chilly temperatures makes the acids turn into more sugars.
-By the following mid to late spring--April or May in the United States--fruits are fully tree-ripe and begin dropping from the tree.
+By the following mid to late spring months of April or May, the fruits are fully tree-ripe and begin dropping from the tree.

 Hints for Determining Ripeness